 Attention, ocean lovers, adrenaline junkies and fun seekers everywhere!
 A bounty of adventure awaits you on Catalina Island.
 Catalina lies approximately 29 miles from Long Beach Harbor, or an hour boat ride from Long Beach, San Pedro, Newport or Dana Point Harbor.
 The glorious Mediterranean climate and abundance of activities attract more than 1 million tourists annually.
 Catalina Island Conservancy manages most of the land, protecting its natural beauty for generations to come.

 However, beauty is only part of Catalina’s draw.
-Outdoor activities for all fitness levels and historical points of interest make this island a must-see.
-So, whether you want a physical sweat or a cerebral workout, check the following list to find your perfect activity.
+Outdoor activities for all fitness levels and points of interest make this island a must-see.
+So, whether you’re seeking outdoor adventures or historic movie film sites, check the following list to find your perfect activity.

 10 Don’t Miss Island Adventures